wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_USER_ATTRIBUTE

-When a JDBC user store is used and a user is created in that user store, attributes can be added for the user profile.
-Each attribute will have a record in the table as key value pairs where `UM_ATTR_NAME` and `UM_ATTR_VALUE` columns contain the attribute name and value respectively. `UM_USER_ID` column contains the ID of the user which points to the UM_ID column of the `UM_USER` table.
-If a JDBC user store is used, multiple profiles can be created for a user.
-The profile that the user attribute belongs is given in `UM_PROFILE_ID` column.
+When a JDBC userstore is used and a user is created in that userstore, attributes can be added for the user profile.
+Each attribute will have a record in the table as key value pairs where the `UM_ATTR_NAME` and `UM_ATTR_VALUE` columns contain the attribute name and value respectively.
+The `UM_USER_ID` column contains the ID of the user which points to the `UM_ID` column of the `UM_USER` table.
+If a JDBC userstore is used, multiple profiles can be created for a user.
+The profile that the user attribute belongs to is given in the `UM_PROFILE_ID` column.
 Following are the columns of the table.

 -   `UM_ID`